pfsense/docs/source/development/updating-pfsense-code-between-snapshots.rst

 =================================================

-Most often, upgrading to a new snapshot is the best way to get updated code when tracking a prerelease version of pfSense (alpha, beta, RC, etc).
+Most often, upgrading to a new snapshot is the best way to get updated code when tracking a prerelease version of pfSense® software (alpha, beta, RC, etc).

 However, since it does take some time to generate new snapshots, one can often get by with pulling new code from the pfSense git repository